Aerial view of Split and Diocletian's Palace

 Frequently Asked Questions about Split

 Two to three days is ideal for Split.
-This allows time to explore Diocletian's Palace and the Old Town, hike Marjan Hill, relax at Bacvice Beach, and enjoy the local food scene.
-If you plan to use Split as a base for island hopping to Hvar, Brac, or Vis, add one or two extra days for day trips.
+That is enough time to explore Diocletian's Palace and the Old Town, hike Marjan Hill, relax at Bačvice beach and enjoy the local food scene.
+If you plan to use Split as a base for island hopping to Hvar, Brač or Vis, add one or two extra days for day trips.

-Split is best known for Diocletian's Palace, a UNESCO World Heritage Site built as a retirement home for the Roman Emperor Diocletian in the 4th century.
-Unlike most ancient ruins, the palace is a living part of the city — its walls contain homes, shops, restaurants, and bars.
-Split is also famous for its waterfront Riva promenade, Bacvice Beach and the local ball game picigin, and its role as the main ferry hub for Croatia's central Dalmatian islands.
+Split is best known for Diocletian's Palace, a UNESCO World Heritage Site built as a retirement home for the Roman emperor Diocletian in the 4th century.
+Unlike most ancient ruins, the palace is a living part of the city — its walls contain homes, shops, restaurants and bars.
+Split is also famous for the waterfront Riva promenade, Bačvice beach and the local ball game picigin, and its role as the main ferry hub for Croatia's central Dalmatian islands.

-The best time is May-June or September-October, when temperatures are pleasant (20-28°C), the sea is warm enough for swimming, and there are fewer tourists than in peak summer.
-July and August bring the Split Summer Festival and hottest weather, but also the largest crowds and highest prices.
-Spring and early autumn offer the best balance of weather, affordability, and atmosphere.
+The best time is May to June or September to October, when temperatures are pleasant (20–28°C), the sea is warm enough for swimming and there are fewer tourists than in peak summer.
+July and August bring the Split Summer Festival and the hottest weather, but also the largest crowds and highest prices.
+Spring and early autumn offer the best balance of weather, affordability and atmosphere.

 Both are excellent but offer different experiences.
-Split feels more like a lived-in city with a younger, more local atmosphere, better nightlife, and easier access to islands.
+Split feels more like a lived-in city with a younger, more local atmosphere, better nightlife and easier access to islands.
 Dubrovnik is more polished and scenic, with its famous city walls and dramatic coastal setting.
 Split is generally more affordable and less crowded.
-Many visitors choose to include both — they are connected by a 4.5-hour ferry or 3-hour drive along the coast.
+Many visitors include both — they are connected by a 4.5-hour ferry or a 3-hour drive along the coast.

 Powered by GetYourGuide